White slavery: Slavery in ancient Rome

 In the Roman Republic and later Roman Empire, slaves accounted for most of the means of industrial output in Roman commerce.
 Slaves were drawn from all over Europe and the Mediterranean, including Gaul, Hispania, North Africa, Syria, Germania, Britannia, the Balkans, and Greece.
 Generally, slaves in Italy were indigenous Italians, with a minority of foreigners (including both slaves and freedmen) born outside of Italy estimated at 5% of the total in the capital, where their number was largest, at its peak.

-Slaves numbering in the tens of thousands were compelled to work in the mines or quarries, where conditions were notoriously brutal.
 Damnati in metallum ("those condemned to the mine") were convicts who lost their freedom as citizens (libertas), forfeited their property (bona) to the state, and became servi poenae, slaves as a legal penalty.
 Their status under the law was different from that of other slaves; they could not buy their freedom, be sold, or be set free.
 They were expected to live and die in the mines.
 Imperial slaves and freedmen (the familia Caesaris) worked in mine administration and management.
 In the Late Republic, about half the gladiators who fought in Roman arenas were slaves, though the most skilled were often free volunteers.
-Successful gladiators were occasionally rewarded with freedom.
-However, gladiators, being trained warriors and having access to weapons, were potentially the most dangerous slaves.
-At an earlier time, many gladiators had been soldiers taken captive in war.
-Spartacus, who led a slave rebellion of 73–71 BC, was a rebel gladiator.

-The slaves imported in Italy were native Europeans, and very few of them were from outside Europe.
-This has been confirmed by biochemical analysis of 166 skeletons from three imperial-era cemeteries in the vicinity of Rome (where the bulk of the slaves lived), which shows that only one individual came from outside of Europe (North Africa), and another two possibly did, but results are inconclusive.
-In the rest of the Italian peninsula, the fraction of non-European slaves was much lower than that.